The KUMA configuration can be modified in the following ways.

 This opens the Choose a service window; in that window, select the storage you edited at the previous step and click Create service.
 Do the same for each ClickHouse storage node you are adding.

-As a result, the number of created services must be the same as the number of nodes added to the ClickHouse cluster, that is, four services for four nodes.
+As a result, the number of created services must be the same as the number of nodes being added to the ClickHouse cluster, for example, four services for four nodes.
 The created storage services are displayed in the KUMA web interface in the Resources → Active services section.
-Now storage services must be installed on each server by using the service ID.

 The service ID is copied to the clipboard; you need it for running the service installation command.